River Allen Stories from Allenbourn Middle School

 Although those were my best parts my parent’s best parts were looking at the scenery while the sun was setting.
 Thankfully, we went there at spring, so the scenery was even better.
 There were vibrant flowers dotted across every bush, tree and strand of grass.
 But the towering weeping willow brought it all together with its long flowering vines.

-As The Wind Blew by Anonymous
+As The Wind Blew by Saffron Paba

 Don’t Mess Around Near Water by Harry